hlibco/alexa-bootstrap/README.md

 ```

 #### .abort()
 You can abort the request in the .pre() hook if it doesn't match your business rules.
-However, the .post() hook will be executed.
+However, the `.post()` hook will still be executed.
 ```
 alexa.pre((req, res) => {
   res.abort()